-The perfect detox location is any laidback place that you find calming so you can chill out—I personally vote for an all-inclusive resort setting but find what's best for you.
+The perfect detox location is any laidback place that you find calming so you can chill out—I vote for an all-inclusive resort setting but see what’s best for you.

-Go cold turkey and 100% cut yourself off from your digital devices—disconnect the wifi, pack up your computer, and pretend that TV hasn't been invented yet.
-If you're somewhere new and amazing, you don't want to waste it away by Netflix-ing bingeing anyway, right?
-This seems to be infinitely easier when you head somewhere new where you can explore and adventure all day.
+Go cold turkey and 100% cut yourself off from your digital devices—disconnect the wifi, pack up your computer, and pretend that TV hasn’t been invented yet.
+If you’re somewhere new and unique, you don’t want to waste it away by Netflix-ing bingeing, right?
+This seems infinitely more manageable when you head somewhere new where you can explore and adventure all day.

-It's kind of amazing how much time you have on your hands once you stop snapping and double-tapping.
-If there's ever a time to finally practice meditation, it's now.
-Because admit it: you've had that meditation app hanging out on your phone for a long time and never used it—now you can learn mediation the old-fashioned way.
+Because admit it: you’ve had that meditation app hanging out on your phone for a long time and never used it—now you can learn meditation the old-fashioned way.

 Speaking Of, Do Morning Yoga

-Maybe because I grew up near the ocean but there's nothing that makes me unwind faster than some time seaside.
-Doing something physically tiring but simultaneously relaxing—think, stand up paddleboarding, kayaking, snorkeling, or simply swimming the coastline then lounging in the sand works—leaves me happily exhausted and chilled out in the best possible way.
+Maybe because I grew up near the ocean, but nothing makes me unwind faster than sometimes seaside.
+Doing something physically tiring but simultaneously relaxing—think, stand-up paddleboarding, kayaking, snorkeling, or simply swimming the coastline, then lounging in the sand works—leaves me happily exhausted and chilled out in the best possible way.

 The name of the game is to enjoy your downtime so ideally, you’d find yourself at a really serene place where you can just sit back and enjoy the view.
 It was monsoon season when I was at Sri Panwa and I really enjoyed just sitting on the porch and watching the rainstorms on the horizon.

-Even if you're not really one for the spa, this is the time to do it.
-You're already pampering yourself with some tech therapy so some serious spa time will just really help you recoup in the best possible way.
+Even if you’re not really one for the spa, this is the time to do it.
+You’re already pampering yourself with some tech therapy so some serious spa time will really help you recoup in the best possible way.
 If you have the means, I say go all in.
-I find the combo of a massage and some sauna time really helps me zen out.
+I find the combo of a massage and sauna time really helps me zone out.

 But Still, Drink and Eat